19 Stunning Trails & National Parks in Washington DC

 George Washington Memorial Parkway

-This park focuses on recreational driving and provides a scenic place for relaxation and play in the middle of the busy city.
+This is one of the national parks in Washington, D.C. that focuses on recreational driving and provides a scenic place for relaxation and play in the middle of the busy city.
 The 25-mile parkway runs along the south bank of the Potomac River from Mount Vernon, Virginia, northwest to McLean, Virginia.

 Great Falls Park

-Just 15 miles from D.C., this 800-acre park showcases the impressive and dramatic waters of the Potomac River.
-Have a picnic, see some wildlife and go for nature walks.
+Just 15 miles from D.C. and not too far from the Maryland suburbs, this 800-acre park showcases the impressive and dramatic waters of the Potomac River.
+Have a picnic, see some wildlife, and go for nature walks.
 Check out the lookout points to see the raging river and the beautiful surrounding environment.

-Whitewater boating is the most common type of boating at this park, but is definitely not for the faint of heart.
-There are places to climb and 15 miles of trails to hike.
+Whitewater boating is the most common type of boating at this national park but is not for the faint of heart.
+There are places to climb and 15 miles of scenic trails to hike.
+Simply put: the great outdoors!

 Kenilworth Park & Aquatic Gardens

-Part of Anacostia Park, this park has a strong aquatic focus with numerous ponds, frogs, and a boardwalk trail that passes through aquatic vegetation.
+Part of Anacostia Park, this is one of the national parks in Washington, D..C., that has a strong aquatic focus with numerous ponds, frogs, and a boardwalk trail that passes through aquatic vegetation.

 It is a bit of a marshy area, but this makes it the perfect place to see birds, frogs, fish, and whatever else lives in the expansive marsh and wooded habitat of the park.